Inexistence of quark mass in chiral symmetry and its relation to confinement dynamics: Asymptotic behavior of a modified BCH function

-\end{footnotesize} By repeating this process for all higher terms of asymptotic functions of sub-summation $y_m(z)$ terms where $m \geq 4$, we obtain every asymptotic forms of $y_m(x)$ terms.
-Since we substitute eq.(\ref{eq:15}), eq.(\ref{eq:16}), eq.(\ref{eq:17}), eq.(\ref{eq:18}) and including all asymptotic forms of $y_m(z)$ terms where $m \geq 4$ into eq.(\ref{eq:6}), we obtain the following asymptotic behavior of $y(z)$:
+\end{footnotesize} By repeating this process for all the higher terms of the asymptotic functions of the sub-summation $y_m(\tilde{z})$ terms where $m \geq 4$, we obtain every asymptotic form of the $y_m(\tilde{z})$ terms.
+As we substitute Eq.(\ref{eq:15}), Eq.(\ref{eq:16}), Eq.(\ref{eq:17}), and Eq.(\ref{eq:18}), and include all the asymptotic forms of the $y_m(\tilde{z})$ terms where $m \geq 4$ in Eq.(\ref{eq:6}), we obtain the following asymptotic behavior of $y(z)$: